orgua/PCB_design_optimizations/fine_pitch_components.rst

 #. default solder mask expansion
 	- solder mask is more efficient in avoiding shorts than the bare substrate
+	- expansion: means the mask opening around a pad is larger than the copper itself (for positive values)
-	- small explanation to the solder mask extension -> manufacturers like betalayout or eurocircuits demand an expansion of ~ .1 mm to compensate layer-offsets during manufacturing
+	- manufacturers like betalayout or eurocircuits demand an expansion of ~ .1 mm to compensate for layer-offsets during manufacturing
 	- offsets became very rare though, so defaulting to .04 - .06 mm is often fine (PCB Constraint)
-	- in special cases like .35mm-pitched components it helps to go as low as .01 mm
+	- in special cases like .35mm-pitched components it helps to go as low as .01 mm to meet the minimal gap between narrow pad (see mask sliver next)
 #. minimum solder mask sliver (width of mask bridge between pads)
 	- larger gaps help to avoid shorting the solder paste during reflow
-	- defaulting to a minimum gap of (at least) .2 mm between pads (PCB Constraint) even for .35mm-pitched components helps to avoid solder paste shorts during reflow
+	- enforcing a minimum gap of (at least) .2 mm between pads (PCB Constraint) even for .35mm-pitched components helps to avoid solder paste shorts during reflow
+	- it's beneficial for fine pitched components to reduce the mask expansion to widen the gap
+	- it would also be possible to set the expansion to negative values (narrower solder mask with reference to copper)

 Paste Mask
 ----------